ISS is available virtually and in-person Mondays-Fridays during business hours.

 NO. Pre-entry testing is no longer required for fully vaccinated travellers entering Canada by land, air, or water.

 Yes.
 Everyone travelling to Canada by air is first required to pass a preliminary health check by airline officials before boarding their flight.
 Anyone showing symptoms of COVID-19 may not be allowed to board their plane.
-Please see Transport Canada’s COVID-19: Guidance Material for Air Operators Managing Travellers to Canada at International Airports webpage for more details.

 If you are allowed to board your flight, immigration officials will assess your health when you arrive in Canada before allowing you to enter.
 Foreign nationals showing symptoms of COVID-19 or who have COVID-19 will not be allowed to enter Canada.